 In the aspect of the process of implementing accounting e-learning, the results are summarized in Table 6.
-The indicators used aspect consist of the process implementation process (P1), teacher activities (P2), student activities (P3), and barriers in implementation (P4).
+The indicators used in the process aspect consist of the implementation process (P1), teacher activities (P2), student activities (P3), and barriers in implementation (P4).